galaxyproject/training-material/topics/de-novo-assembly/tutorials/genome-close-reopen/tutorial.md

 ![](../../images/genome-close-reopen-screenshots/1_primerquest.png)

-> * Set the design parameters to "General PCR (primers only) in the Custom Design section and enter the following parameters:
+> * Set the design parameters to "General PCR (primers only)" in the Custom Design section and enter the following parameters:

 ![](../../images/genome-close-reopen-screenshots/2_general_pcr_parameters.png)